-Volunteer Crew #3: Events Helpers: Coordinates regular and special garden events such as our Garden Awards Celebration, serving food, setting up and taking down decorations and general setup and cleanup activities.
+Volunteer Crew #3: Events Helpers: Coordinates regular and special garden events such as our Garden Work Days, serves food, sets up equipment and helps with general setup and cleanup activities.

-Volunteer Crew #4: Outreach Assistant: Helps to write and distribute flyers in the community, writes articles for local newspapers, takes photos and videos and posts on our Growing Rural Youth Garden Facebook page and Alamo RCD Facebook page and Instagram Page.
+Volunteer Crew #4: Outreach Assistant: Helps to write and distribute flyers in the community, writes articles for local newspapers, takes photos and videos and posts on our Growing Rural Garden Facebook page and Alamo RCD Facebook page and Instagram Page.